SyracuseUniversity/ZestExamples/Gromacs/README.md

-# Gromacs Slurm Job Example
+# GROMACS Slurm Job Example
 This example demonstrates running a **very small** GROMACS job on Zest’s GPU partitions.
 The simulation is a tiny water box, pre-built into `small_test.tpr` so no setup steps are required.

+Users new to Gromacs are encourage to review the [official GROMACS documentation](https://www.gromacs.org/) and a more complext [tutorial](http://www.mdtutorials.com/gmx/lysozyme/index.html).
 # Files
 - `gromacs_example.sh` – SLURM batch script for submitting the job.
 - `small_test.tpr` – Pre-generated GROMACS run file (tiny water box).